 Founded in 1999, Urban Word NYC is one of oldest and most comprehensive youth literary arts organizations in the United States.
 Home to the largest teen poetry slam in NYC and the National Youth Poet Laureate program, Urban Word works with 25,000 teenagers annually across the five boroughs of New York City.
 For the past two decades, Urban Word and its community of poets, activists and educators have stood firmly at the forefront of the national youth spoken word movement.

-From its earliest days as a group of thirteen men from the Class of 1863 to its current incarnation as an eighty-voice chorus of women and men, the Yale Glee Club, Yale’s principal undergraduate mixed chorus and oldest musical organization, has represented the best in collegiate choral music.
+From its earliest days as a group of thirteen men from the Class of 1863 to its current incarnation as an eighty-voice mixed-voice chorus, the Yale Glee Club, Yale’s principal undergraduate mixed chorus and oldest musical organization, has represented the best in collegiate choral music.
 The students who sing in the Yale Glee Club are drawn together by a love of singing and a common understanding that raising one’s voice with others to create something beautiful is one of the noblest human pursuits.

-Inspire's CT tour of "Don't Shoot, Just Listen" will be hosted by the Yale Glee Club.
+Inspire's CT tour of "Don't Shoot, Just Listen" was hosted by the Yale Glee Club.